LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Simulation Experiments

 We evaluate the LLM-TALE framework on three representative pick-and-place tasks from the ManiSkill suite~\cite{mu2021maniskill}: \taskname{PickCube}, \taskname{StackCube}, and \taskname{PegInsert} (short for \taskname{PegInsertionSide}).
 These tasks are shown in Fig.~\ref{fig:tasks}.
 This experiment evaluates sample efficiency by comparing our method against three baselines and an ablation of LLM-TALE: Text2Reward~\cite{xie2023text2reward} (zero-shot and few-shot), RLPD~\cite{ball2023efficient} with 25 high-quality demonstrations, and LLM-BC (ablation of LLM-TALE).

-\textbf{Text2Reward} uses LLM reasoning to generate dense, zero-shot rewards, guiding robots through task steps and fostering meaningful behavior without expert reward examples or human fine-tuning.
+\textbf{Text2Reward} uses LLM reasoning to generate dense rewards, guiding robots through task steps and fostering meaningful behavior without expert reward examples or human fine-tuning~\cite{xie2023text2reward}.
 There are two settings: zero-shot and few-shot.
 Zero-shot: the LLM sees only the task description and generic instructions (no task-specific examples).
-Few-shot: the prompt adds one example reward function to guide reward generation.
-We use the original Text2Reward implementation~\cite{xie2023text2reward}\footnote{Text2Reward is run with the authors’ original ManiSkill2-based code, whereas all other results use ManiSkill3.}.
+Few-shot: the prompt adds one example reward function to guide reward generation~\footnote{Text2Reward is run with the authors’ original ManiSkill2-based code, whereas all other results use ManiSkill3.}.

 \textbf{RLPD} is an efficient RL method that leverages demonstrations, using \(50\%\) offline data and 10 critics to prevent overfitting.
 We use the implementation from \cite{tao2024rfcl} and train with sparse rewards and 25 demonstrations.